Restrainite/restrainite.github.io/index.md

 **Please do not report bugs to Resonite, if you have this mod enabled.**

 Questions can also be asked in the Misfit Menagerie Discord.
-Contact Lute to join.
+Contact SpaceLute to join.

 ## Why does this exist?
 There are people who have various reasons for wanting certain features of the game disabled.
 A lot of these features